 The modern-day celebration of Easter in the UK is a mixture of pagan and Christian traditions with a sprinkling of commercialism.

-The holiday’s mixed origins have resulted in some interesting traditions around Easter.
+The holiday’s mixed origins have resulted in some interesting traditions around Easter in the UK.
 Brits gobble down chocolate shaped like eggs and bunnies and play silly games with their families and friends.

 Most Easter games include a hard-boiled egg, including the tradition of decorating a chicken’s egg and then rolling it down a hill to see whose cracks first.